Ojcowski National Park

 Difficult

-The castle was built on a limestone rock and looks beautiful from the bottom of the valley.
-It was one of the defensive strongholds of the "Eagle Nests" - its role was to protect Krakow and merchants traveling along the trade route to Silesia.
-Unfortunately, only ruins have survived from the defensive stronghold to this day.
-The main ornament of the castle is primarily the entrance gate surrounded by limestone rocks.
+The castle was built on a limestone rock and looks beautiful from the valley floor.
+It was one of the defensive fortresses of the "Eagle's Nests" - its role was to protect Krakow and merchants traveling the trade route to Silesia.
+Unfortunately, only a ruin remains of the defensive fortress today.
+The main attraction of the castle is the entrance gate surrounded by limestone rocks.

 Ojcow Castle